 So now you have a background color, surface colors and a primary color.
 Optionally, you can expand this with a secondary color, accent colors and an error color.
 In this case you can follow the same steps as we did with the primary color.

-It’s important that there is enough contrast between the on colors and the surface colors.
-Material Design suggest a white color on dark backgrounds and a black color on the primary color(s).
+It’s important that there is enough contrast between the 'on; colors and the surface colors.
+Material Design suggests a white color on dark backgrounds and a black color on the primary color(s).
 You could also use one of your brand colors on a dark background, as long as it’s creating enough contrast.

 Meet the minimum contrast levels